Fixing the World – Tikkun Olam

 Consider the following true story:

-In the 1980s when the Soviet Union invaded Afghanistan there was a doctor named Robert Stone who was the head of the trauma medical center at UCLA.
-Stone said to himself, "I wonder who's providing medical care to the refugees inside Afghanistan?"
+In the 1980s when the Soviet Union invaded Afghanistan there was a doctor named Robert Simon who was the head of the trauma medical center at UCLA.
+Simon said to himself, "I wonder who's providing medical care to the refugees inside Afghanistan?"
 It turned out that all of the regular medical organizations like Doctors Without Borders were staying away because the Russians were killing any doctors they found.
-Stone said to himself, "If nobody else is doing anything, then it's my responsibility."
+Simon said to himself, "If nobody else is doing anything, then it's my responsibility."

 Imagine the pleasure of being able to look back at that achievement as your own.